-- a suitable commercial policy - asset portfolio duration adjustments to match the expected run-off of liabilities, retention of cash or marketable fixed-income assets with a modest impact on capital gains and losses.
+- asset portfolio duration adjustments to match the expected run-off of liabilities, - retention of cash or marketable fixed-income assets with a modest impact on capital gains and losses.

 CA Life, as the other entities of Crédit Agricole Assurances' group has indicators and committees to monitor these techniques.